prometheus/prometheus/docs/configuration/configuration.md

 #### `loadbalancer`

-The `loadbalancer` role discovers one target per `PROMETHEUS` listener of Octavia loa dbalancer.
+The `loadbalancer` role discovers one target per Octavia loadbalancer with a `PROMETHEUS` listener.
 The target address defaults to the VIP address of the load balancer.

 The following meta labels are available on targets during [relabeling](#relabel_config):